-By Maripaz Osante Polini – Student of General Studies course
+By Maripaz Osante Polini – Student of the School of General Studies

 In 2016, Australia had recorded the three warmest years of all time.
 2013, 2014 and 2015 were the hottest years.
 This all began in 1910, where year after year, their weather began to get warmer by 1ºC.
 In 2019, Australia was ranked as one of the worst 57 countries in the world on climate change policy.
 The Australian government didn’t even attend the United Nations Climate Action Fund, which was part of the reason they got such a low score on the climate change policy ranking.
 Actually, “the Australian government has also failed to clarify how it will meet the country’s 2030 emission reduction target and has failed to develop a long-term mitigation strategy” (Martin, 2019, parr.
 8).